 The Please Touch Museum

-Housed in Fairmount Park's Memorial Hall, the kid-centric Please Touch Museum® includes two full floors of interactive exhibit zones, plus a fully restored 100-year-old carousel.
+Housed in Fairmount Park's Memorial Hall, the kid-centric Please Touch Museum® includes two full floors of interactive exhibit zones plus a fully restored 100-year-old carousel.
 Kids can play and pretend amid Alice's Wonderland, River Adventures, and other hands-on fun.
-And on First Wednesdays, the museum stay opens 4:00-7:00 p.m. with $2 admission.
+On the First Wednesday, the museum stay opens from 4:00-7:00 p.m. with $2 admission.
 4231 Avenue of the Republic, (215) 581-3181, pleasetouchmuseum.org

 The Woodmere Art Museum

 In the Chestnut Hill section of Philadelphia, Woodmere Art Museum tells the story of Philadelphia's art and artists.
-The 19th-century stone Victorian mansion sits on a six-acre lawn that includes a treasure trove of sculptures fashioned by Philadelphia-area artists.
-On the grounds is a Children's Garden that contains fanciful wooden creatures like birds, butterflies, and a giant bird's nest nestled within the flowerbeds.
+The 19th-century Victorian mansion sits on a six-acre lawn with a treasure trove of sculptures fashioned by Philadelphia-area artists.
+On the grounds is a Children's Garden that contains fanciful wooden creatures like birds and butterflies, as well as a giant bird nest nestled within the flowerbeds.
 Come autumn, a straw maze doubles as an outdoor pop-up sculpture.
 9201 Germantown Avenue, (215) 247-0476, woodmereartmuseum.org